valtido/sentry-docs/src/collections/_documentation/clients/php/integrations/laravel.md

 `release`

-: The version of your application (e.g. git SHA)
+: The version of your application (e.g. git SHA).

   ```php
   'release' => MyApp::getReleaseVersion(),